nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-rest-proxy-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.

-Adds a demo portal app (SPA) to the _Mashroom Portal_ that shows how to access external API's via REST proxy.
+Adds a demo App (Microfrontend) to the _Mashroom Portal_ that demonstrates how the Portal can proxy a REST API that cannot be reached directly by the client (e.g. because of CORS).
-It also shows how an SPA can be internationalized with _react-intl_.

 ## Usage